cozis/Noja/docs/01_Expressions.md

 item = coll[key]; # Get the item back by selecting it
                   # using it's key
 ```
-In this example, the "coll" variable is a collection type, while the types of "key" and "item" depend on the type of collection.
+In this example, the `coll` variable is a collection type, while the types of `key` and `item` depend on the type of collection.

 ## Lists